-Weekly Zoom meeting: There will be one Zoom meeting (office hour) every week during office hours, T 11:00 AM-12:00 PM.
-But a separate arrangement can be made if you need something else.
+Weekly zoom meeting: There will be one zoom meeting (office hour) every week during office hours, T 11:00 AM-12:00 PM.
+But if this does not work for you, a separate arrangement can be made.
 All the materials will be available online to complete the course asynchronously.

-Online discussions/Lab visits: Students must access Laulima frequently (at least once a week), and check emails, announcements, and discussions regularly.
-Students are highly encouraged to visit the Geology lab at WCC, but it will depend on the campus guidelines.
-Please get in touch with me for inperson meetings or lab visits.
+Online discussions/Lab visit: Students are required to access Laulima frequently (at least once a week), check emails, announcements, and discussions regularly.
+Students are highly encouraged to visit the Geology lab at WCC but it will depend on COVID-19 situation and guidelines.
+Usually I am at WCC on Fridays.
+Please contact me for in-person meeting or lab visit.

-Homework and Quiz: A weekly quiz and/or homework will be provided.
-They will be available on Mondays and due Saturdays (midnight).
+Homework and Quiz: There will be a weekly quiz and/or homework.
+They will be available on Mondays and due Saturdays (mid-night).

-Midterm and Final: There will be one midterm and final exam.
+Midterm and Final: There will be one midterm exam and a final exam.
 Most of the questions will be in multiple-choice format.
-The exams will be in Laulima.
+Exams will be in Laulima.

 Project: Writing an article related to the geology of Hawai'i is required.
-Suggested topics will be given, but students are highly encouraged to find their own topic of interest for this term project.
-It is highly encouraged that your writing will compare the geologic process/event/feature to the Hawaiian explanation (or myth or legend) when possible.
+Suggested topics will be given but students are encouraged to find their own project title.
+When possible, it is highly encouraged that your writing will compare the geologic process/event/feature to the Hawaiian explanation (or myth or legend).
 Specific instructions about your project work will be provided later.
-I highly encourage you to write a newspaper or magazine-type article and submit it for publishing.
+I highly encourage you to write a newspaper or magazine type article and submit it for publishing

-Grading: Grading will be based on the following points of distribution
+Grading: Grading will be based on following points distribution

+Quiz 20%

+Homework 20%

+Midterm exam 20%

-20% Ouiz Homework 20% 20% Midterm exam Project (one) 20% Final exam 20%
+Project (one) 20%

+Final exam 20%